ychefla/paku-iot/AI_COLLAB.md

 - Review docker network with `docker network inspect compose_default`

 ### .env file ignored by git
 - This is intentional!
-Use `.env.example` as reference
+Use `compose/.env.example` as reference
 - Never commit `.env` to version control
 - To force-add (not recommended): `git add -f .env`